SteviLen420/TQE_simulation/TQE_Universe_Simulation_v4.2.0_Pro/TQE_Analysis_Pipeline/README.md

 ---

+## Citation & ORCID

+Please cite the repository’s `CITATION.cff` entry when reusing this analysis suite.
+Author ORCID (as listed there): https://orcid.org/0009-0007-0383-7315

+---

 The analysis pipeline mirrors the structure and rigor of the main TQE README, giving you a reproducible, well-documented post-processing and validation workflow.
 With the full documentation centralized here, you can keep the Python script lean while still having every detail at your fingertips.
 Happy analyzing! 👩‍🚀🌀